zhiwei-zhiwei/Regie/README.md

 RECOMMENDATION: Use IntelliJ IDEA to access the project.

+In order to run the main, run the db/database-init.sql first, I provided some sample data set.
+Check the user table in order to log in with the role of STUDENT or ADMIN, they have different responsibilities and functions.
+Please follow the console's text instruction to run the program.

 For the Practicum 3, with the idea of S.O.L.I.D.
 I designed my project with multiple interface and apply the idea of Strategy Pattern.